-The following items are required to apply for admission to Pacific School of Religion.
+The following items are required to apply for admission to the Pacific School of Religion.
 Further instructions are available in the online application:

-- Online application - Transcripts: Official transcripts must be submitted directly to the Office of Admissions, Pacific School of Religion, 1798 Scenic Avenue, Berkeley, CA 94709.
+- Online application - Personal statement - References (academic, professional, or spiritual/pastoral) - Transcripts: Official transcripts must be submitted directly to the Office of Admissions, Pacific School of Religion, 1798 Scenic Avenue, Berkeley, CA 94709.
 If you can send them electronically, please have them sent to admissions@psr.edu.
-Unofficial transcripts may be used for review purposes; however, the official transcripts must be received prior to registration and matriculation. - \$50 application fee - Doctor of Ministry applicants are also required to submit a resume/C.V. and have an admissions interview with the director of the program.
+Unofficial transcripts may be used for review purposes; however, the official transcripts must be received prior to registration and matriculation. - \$50 application fee - Doctor of Ministry: Applicants for this program are required to submit a resume/C.V. and have an admissions interview with the Program Director. - International Applicants must also supply a TOEFL, IELTS, or Duolingo English Test score.